 Sylvia is a highly experienced script supervisor who has worked with the likes of Danny Boyle and Clio Barnard.
 She has recently moved into writing original drama and her fantastic female led crime series is currently out to producers.

-Stephen’s film TORMENTED, a classic tale of undead revenge, was produced by Slingshot, BBC Films and Pathe, and was released to great reviews in May 2009.
+Stephen’s film Tormented, a classic tale of undead revenge, was produced by Slingshot, BBC Films and Pathe, and was released to great reviews:

 Jake is writing an episode of DEATH IN PARADISE for Red Planet.
 He wrote many episodes of Channel 5’s critically acclaimed, SUSPECTS, starring Faye Ripley, which ran for five series.
 He is still heavily involved in adapting and originating stories for the international market, including Germany and Holland.

 Philip’s new play DARK VANILLA JUNGLE was recently staged at the Soho Theatre, having opened at the Edinburgh Fringe Festival last summer.
 His last two plays FEATHERS IN THE SNOW and SHIVERED opened at The Southwark Playhouse in 2012 to critical acclaim.
 Philip is currently under commission to the Royal Court.

 Finlay is an actor and writer.
 His one-person play STRONG ARM was produced by Old Vic New Voices as part of their inaugural Edinburgh season.

 A Humanities and Golden Globe recipient, Sally was honoured by PEN USA for her work on the Emmy nominated “Iron Jawed Angels.”

 Toby is working on an original television series with Stephen Prentice ‘Dancing on the Inside’, under option to Hartswood Films.

 Daniel Rusteau is a writer, director and actor.
 His TV comedy MR FOR MY SISTER is currently in development with Dancing Ledge Productions.

 Martin’s feature film, SEAMONSTERS, an adaptation of his play OUTSIDE OF HEAVEN, starring 60s legend Rita Tushingham is currently out to distributors.
 It was short-listed for Best British feature at the Raindance Film festival.